Animations can make transition effects more fluid and satisfying, thus enhance the user experience for Android owner.

 Disabling animations can improve the speed

-After disabling animations, you can easily notice that the smooth transition animations no longer visible, but the apps now run faster than ever before.
-It helps user users to switch between apps with barely noticed delay.
+After disabling animations, you can easily notice that the smooth transition animations are no longer visible, but the apps became more responsive.
 I also found that the battery life is much better.

-To be fair, these settings might hurt the user experience and some applications not longer deliver great satisfaction for its user.
+To be fair, these settings might hurt the user experience and some applications are no longer deliver great satisfaction for its user.
 I admitted that the animations still play well off, yet the performance is the primary focus for me.

 With or without animations, the full features of Android still run perfectly.